Devyani37/SearchAPI/README.md

 ### 3. The Data Grid

-Process the one or both files to produce a table with sorting, filtering, and paging.
-Ideally this table provides good user experience and be responsive.
-You can also consider combining the two data sets into a master/detail tool that allows navigating between a list of artists and the list of their artworks.
+Access data from one or both files to produce a table with sorting, filtering, and paging.
+Ideally this table provides a good user experience and is responsive.
+Combine the two data sets into a master/detail view that allows navigating between the list of artists and the list of their artworks.

 How We Evaluate
 ---------------

-Remember that even if you could solve most of the problems above with third party libraries and a few lines of code we are asking you to do this to see a demonstration of your skills.
-This does not mean that you should build everything from scratch or write 1000s of lines of code.
-Here are some pointers on what we are looking for.
+Remember that even if you could solve most of the problems above with third party libraries and a few lines of code we are asking you to demonstrate your programming skills.
+This does not mean that you should build everything from scratch and write 1000s of lines of code.
+Here are some pointers on what we will pay attention to.

-* We want to see how you approach software development
+* We want to see how you approach software programming.
-* We want to see how you solve problems
+* We want to see how you solve problems.
-* We will likely use this coding assignment as a discussion piece in later parts of the interview process
 * Performance: Considering the amount of time allotted we will not be too critical of performance issues.
-That said there should not be rudimentary issues.
-If your solution works best with a sub-set of the data than make sure to provide instructions on how many artists we should set up the system with.
+That said there should not be any rudimentary issues.
+If your solution works best with a sub-set of the data than make sure to provide scripts and instructions to set things up correctly.
 * Some important things we will look at:
     * Are we able to build and run the solution easily
     * Are there any bugs
-  * How appropriate and complete the solution is compared to the problem undertaken.
+    * How appropriate and complete the solution is compared to the task chosen.
-  * User experience (When it applies)
+    * User experience (Where it applies)
     * Code organisation, style, attention to readability, etc.
     * Understanding of core and foundational technologies
     * Idiomatic approach to the chosen language and/or technologies
     * Any supporting documentation, tests,
+* We will likely use this coding assignment as a discussion piece in later parts of the interview process.

 Using PouchDb to Access Data
 ------------------